-Ongoing actions - relevant for the life of the Aquaculture Plan

-Priority: Maintain biosecurity and fish health capacity

-Foundation: Biosecurity & Fish Health

-- DPIRD will maintain a strong fish health capability and monitor the service delivery capacity of fish health service against industry growth. - DPIRD will maintain, and continuously improve, a robust biosecurity system to prevent the introduction and spread of pests and diseases.
+Ongoing actions - Re elevant for the life of the Aquaculture Plan Priority: Maintain bio security and fish health capacity Foundation: Biosecurity & Fish Health Actions: DPIRD will maintain a strong fish health capability and monitor the service delivery capacity of fish health service against industry growth. • DPIRD will work with the aquaculture industry, other state agencies and industry representative organisations to put in place an efficient and cost-effective mechanism to enable access to chemicals for aquaculture use through Minor Use Permits.
+DPIRD will maintain, and continuously improve, a robust biosecurity system to prevent the introduction and spread of pests and diseases.
+Barriers: Challenges within the regulatory environment.
 Biosecurity risks.

-Priority: Maintain research and development capacity - including university alignment

-Foundation: Research & Development

-- DPIRD will continue to engage with the industry to ensure its R&D and support activities continue to meet the development requirements of the industry. - DPIRD will support fish stocking initiatives in collaboration with Recfishwest to deliver on the WA COVID Recovery Plan. - DPIRD will work with ACWA and MGA to develop an appropriate response to emerging needs of the marron industry, commencing with direct engagement with leading producers.
+Priority: Maintain res earch and development capacity - including university alignment Foundation: Research & Development Actions: DPIRD will engage with the industry to ensure its R&amp;D and support activities continue to meet the development requirements of the industry.
+Barriers: Challenges within the regulatory environment.Biosecurity risks.

-Biosecurity risks.

-Ongoing actions - relevant for the life of the Aquaculture Plan (continued)
+Ongoing actions - Relevant for the life of the Aquaculture Plan (continued)